uisautomation/gauth-webapp/doc/developer.rst

 Source control
 ``````````````

-The source code is hosted on GitHub at https://github.com/uisautomation/django-boilerplate.
+The source code is hosted on GitHub at https://github.com/uisautomation/gauth-webapp.
 The repository has ``master`` set up to be writeable only via pull request.
 It
 is intended that local development happens in personal forks and is merged via
 pull request.
 The main rationale for this is a) it guards against accidentally
 ``git push``-ing the wrong branch and b) it reduces the number of "dangling"
 branches in the main repository.

-.. _travisci:
+.. _circleci:

 Unit tests
 ``````````

-The project is set up on `Travis CI <https://travis-ci.org/>`_ to automatically run unit tests and build documentation on each commit to a branch and on each pull request.
+The project is set up on `Circle CI <https://circleci.com/>`_ to automatically run unit tests and build documentation on each commit to a branch and on each pull request.

 .. note::

-    By logging into Travis CI via GitHub, you can enable Travis CI for your personal fork.
+    By logging into Circle CI via GitHub, you can enable Circle CI for your personal fork.
 This is **highly recommended** as you'll get rapid feedback via email if you push a commit to a branch which does not pass the test suite.

-In order to better match production, Travis CI is set up to run unit tests using the PostgreSQL database and *not* sqlite.
+In order to better match production, Circle CI is set up to run unit tests using the PostgreSQL database and *not* sqlite.
 If you only run unit tests locally with sqlite then it is possible that some tests may fail.